Charles McVety: Opposition to same-sex marriage

 McVety is Senior Director of the Defend Marriage Coalition, a lobby group seeking to repeal the Civil Marriage Act (also called Bill C-38), the 2005 federal law legalizing same-sex marriage in Canada.
 In a November 2006 New York Times interview, he was quoted as saying that "With the legalization of gay marriage, faith has been violated and we've been forced to respond."

 On December 2, 2006, McVety indicated he welcomed Canadian Prime Minister Stephan Harper's signal to hold a vote on repealing the legislation on December 6.
 In an article in The Globe and Mail that described him as having "the ear of the Conservatives", he was quoted as saying that "We have made our case and we have contacted the Members of Parliament and we hope they will reopen the debate and study the impact [of same-sex marriage] on society. ..."
 On the question of having an immediate vote, he stated that "the consensus, at the end of the day, was to restore the traditional definition of marriage or have no motion at all."

-Anti-Darwinism
+Anti-evolution

-In the spring of 2008, McVety was involved in the promotion of the pro-intelligent design and anti-Charles Darwin film Expelled: No Intelligence Allowed.
+In the spring of 2008, McVety was involved in the promotion of the pro-intelligent design and anti-evolution film Expelled: No Intelligence Allowed.
 On June 12, 2008, he organized a poorly-attended protest outside the Royal Ontario Museum against its Darwin exhibit.
 McVety accused the ROM of "sugar coating" Darwin’s theory and of "cleansing the message" by omitting what he erroneously claimed were aspects of Darwinism that "propagate genocide and hatred."
 The rally immediately followed a special screening of Expelled at a nearby cinema.